 6. Brands get exactly what they pay for when it comes to content marketing.

 I still see job postings every day hiring entry-level content marketing positions.
 I still talk with clients who hire advertising agencies to produce content programs.
+I even recently worked with a potential client who “took us to the alter” and then told us they’d “done some research and could handle content themselves.”
 Simply put: If you want advertising, great… hire an agency.
-But if you want stories, hire a journalist.
+If you want a slap-dash approach, try it yourself.
+(Feeding the content beast is tiresome and tough, especially when there’s a lot more on your plate.)
+But if you want proven, sharable, engaging content, hire journalists with marketing experience; partner with an entity who has content as its core competency.
 There’s a difference, and it’s quantifiable.

 7. Every brand is a media organization, whether they know it or not.

 This is at the crux of the most difficult conversations I have with clients: Your customers expect content.
 And they know what good content looks like.
 They don’t know what to call “User Experience,” but they surely know what it is.
 It is modeled for them every day when they engage with other media entities.
 Will you compete, or concede?